-Camp Choson is a Korean culture camp designed for Korean-American
+Camp Choson is a Korean culture camp designed for Korean Adoptees,

-children, youth and their families.
+Korean-American children, youth and their families.
 Camp was originally started for Korean adoptees, but has grown to include Korean-Americans from all family backgrounds.
-Camp Choson is held annually,
+Camp Choson is

-typically over the Fourth of July week.
+held annually, typically over the Fourth of July week.
 Resident Camp (grades 7-11) is six days, while Day Camp (K-6 grade) is five days.
-Our current venue is Camp Lakamaga, a Girl Scout Camp near Forest
+Our current venue is Association Retreat Center,

-Camp Chosŏn is governed and sponsored by the St. Croix Valley Korean-American Cultural Society, a non-profit 501c-3 corporation, whose Board is composed of all volunteers.
-The primary purposes of the corporation are:
+Camp Choson is governed and sponsored by the St. Croix Korean-American Cultural Society, a non-

-Camp Chosôn exists for the purpose of offering Korean-American youth, families,
+Camp Choson exists for the purpose of offering Korean Adoptees, Korean-American youth, families and friends

-and friends opportunities to develop friendships, discover new skills, build respect for self, others, nature, and
+opportunities to develop friendships, discover new skills, build respect for self, others, nature, and

-To provide a fun, caring environment which fosters lifelong friendships
+To provide a safe, fun and caring environment, which fosters lifelong friendships among the

-To encourage family participation so that lessons learned at camp can be
+To encourage parent participation, so that lessons learned at camp can be reinforced and

 To teach Korean culture.